ssbc/ssb-peer-invites/README.md

 >sbot userInvites.openInvite {invite_code}
 { private:..., reveal:...}
 ```
-to see what you are inviting them to. this can contain a welcome
+This shows what you have been invited to.
+This can contain a welcome
+message, or access to private groups (TODO).
-message.
-The `private` section is only readable by them,
+The `private` section is only readable by the guest,
-but the `reveal` section is made public once they accept the invite.
+but the `reveal` section is made public once the guest accepts the invite.

-to actually accept the invite, they do:
+then, to actually accept the invite, they do:

 ```
 >sbot userInvites.acceptInvite {invite_code}